jshiohaha/bulk-airdrop/README.md

 1. Clone the repo
 2. Run `yarn`
 3. Done!
-That wasn't too painful.
+That (hopefully) wasn't too painful.

 Now, you should be able to run the following command to get some SOL: